 是廣東人就唔可能唔識得上海灘??!
 (No Cantonese Chinese would be unfamiliar with Sheong Hoi Ta’an i.e. The Bund??!)

 Yup.
-That’s how I would describe Sheong Hoi Ta’an, known in English as The Bund and pronounced in Mandarin as Shang Hai Tan.
+That’s how I would describe Sheong Hoi Ta’an. also known in English as The Bund and pronounced in Mandarin as Shang Hai Tan.

 The TVB opening theme song for a 1980 drama series of the same name, this is arguably the most successful composition of legendary Hong Kong composer Joseph Koo.
 The, THE signature song of evergreen Cantopop singer Francis Yip too.
 Might sound a stretch to say this, but I think nine out of ten Cantonese Chinese worldwide would be familiar with this tune.
 Many might not speak the dialect, but recognise the song?
 Oh yes.

 In my case, I thought about arranging the song for the Yamaha Electone Stagea right after completing Condor Heroes ’83.
 The usual then happened and, blah blah blah, it took me 15 months to get down to it.

 This itself is really shameful, and clear proof of how badly I can procrastinate, because I actually have a lead sheet for the song – a tatty 33-year-old relic notated by one of my organ teachers.
 (I really just needed to add in the accompaniment and drums) Anyhow, one of my 2019 New Year resolutions is to finish one Electone arrangement each month, so here it is! 上海灘 in full and based on the 1980 recording.
 With an additional introduction solo too.

 Free Yamaha Electone Score & Registration Data for 上海灘 (The Bund)